Skip to Content

 woodland walking trail on alport castles circular walk

 You’ll eventually reach a section where you must cross over Snake Pass to reenter the woodland on the other side.
-At this point, you want to stick to the trail closest to the road keeping the Lady Clough River on your left.
-This part was relatively easy and gentle on the legs compared to the rest of the trail.
-Only a few obstacles to encounter in the form of fallen trees.
+At this point, you want to stick to the trail closest to the road keeping the river on your left.

 Upon leaving the woodland, the sun was starting to set.
 Thankfully we were almost there, but the hike took much longer than expected.
-It took us 7 hours in total, with an hour’s break for lunch at Alport Castles and a few other stops along the way.
+It took us 7 hours in total, with an hour’s break for lunch at Alport Castles.

 woman walking through woodland trail with river on left hand side